onedata/onedata-documentation/docs/glossary.md

 ## Web GUI

-A graphical user interface of Onedata accessible via the web browser.
+A graphical user interface of Onedata, accessible via a web browser.
 Learn more [here][docs-web-gui].

 ## Workflow